allgrego/gba-geologis/README.md

 ### GET /countries/name/{queryName}

 Search a country based on a query that matches the country name.
+Obtaining a paginated collection

 ### Path Parameters